 That depends on the complexity of your situation.
-In most cases, the cost of planning is much less than you might think and may be less than the fees, bonds and taxes that might be due unnecessarily in the absence of good planning.
-An attorney should be willing to give you an estimate of fees in advance to help you make your decision.
+In most cases, the cost of planning is much less than you might think and may be less than the fees, bonds, and taxes that might be due unnecessarily in the absence of good planning.
+An attorney should be willing to give you a fee estimate in advance to help you make your decision.

 Leaving a legacy

-One of the most satisfying things about estate planning is making decisions to benefit some of the worthy organizations to which one is most deeply committed.
+One of the most satisfying things about estate planning is making decisions to benefit some of the worthy organizations to which you are most deeply committed.
 In fact, many of the most significant gifts that non-profits receive come from the estates of regular contributors who decide to share a portion of their accumulated assets later on, after taking care of family and friends.

 ALIVE!’s long-term stability is based on solid planning, which will ensure that we are here in the future to serve the most vulnerable Alexandians.
-Your thoughtful choice to include ALIVE! in your estate plans would go along way toward helping make this future a reality.
-You may choose to give a percentage of your estate, or all or part of the residue that is left over after all other bequests are made.
+Your thoughtful choice to include ALIVE! in your estate plans would go a long way towards helping make this future a reality.
+You may choose to give a percentage of your estate, or all or part of the residue after all other bequests are made.
 Specific sums and other property are also welcome.

 Is my will private?

 Unless you choose to share it, your will remains private as long as you are living.
 Upon death, wills generally become part of the public record available from the court.
 Trusts, on the other hand, can remain confidential.
-If you choose to remember ALIVE! in your plans, please let us know so we may say “thank you!”
-If you prefer, we will keep the fact of your bequest intention confidential.
-We understand fully if you prefer not to share specific amounts or if you have no way of knowing what might be left over for your charitable gifts.
+If you choose to remember ALIVE! in your plans, please let us know so we may say, “Thank you!”
+If you prefer, we will keep your bequest intention confidential.
+We fully understand if you prefer not to share specific amounts or if you have no way of knowing what might be left over for your charitable gifts.

 How can I make a bequest?